Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/AddCustomDynamicEntityDataSource/readme.md

 ## How it works

+Configure the custom data source:

 1. Create a custom data source implementation of a `DynamicDataSource`.
-	1a.
-Override `OnLoadAsync()` to specify the `DynamicEntityDataSourceInfo` for a given unique entity ID field and a list of `Field` objects matching the fields in the data source.
+2. Override `OnLoadAsync()` to specify the `DynamicEntityDataSourceInfo` for a given unique entity ID field and a list of `Field` objects matching the fields in the data source.
-	1b.
-Override `OnConnectAsync()` to begin processing observations from the custom data source.
+3. Override `OnConnectAsync()` to begin processing observations from the custom data source.
-	1c.
-Loop through the observations and deserialize each observation into a `MapPoint` object and a `Dictionary<string, object>` containing the attributes.
+4. Loop through the observations and deserialize each observation into a `MapPoint` object and a `Dictionary<string, object>` containing the attributes.
-	1d.
-Use `AddObservation(mapPoint, attributes)` to add each observation to the custom data source.
+5. Use `AddObservation(mapPoint, attributes)` to add each observation to the custom data source.

+Configure the map view:

-2. Create a `DynamicEntityLayer` using the custom data source implementation.
+1. Create a `DynamicEntityLayer` using the custom data source implementation.
-3. Update values in the layer's `TrackDisplayProperties` to customize the layer's appearance.
+2. Update values in the layer's `TrackDisplayProperties` to customize the layer's appearance.
-4. Set up the layer's `LabelDefinitions` to display labels for each dynamic entity.
+3. Set up the layer's `LabelDefinitions` to display labels for each dynamic entity.
-5. Configure a `GeoViewTapped` event handler on the `MapView` to select a dynamic entity and display the entity's attributes in a callout.
+4. Configure a `GeoViewTapped` event handler on the `MapView` to select a dynamic entity and display the entity's attributes in a callout.

 ## Relevant API

 * DynamicEntity
+* DynamicEntityDataSource
 * DynamicEntityLayer
-* DynamicEntityDataSource
+* LabelDefinition
 * TrackDisplayProperties
-* LabelDefinition

 ## About the data

 This sample uses a .json file containing observations of marine vessels in the Pacific North West.

 ## Additional information